sunildkumar/glicko_as_ml/README.md

-# glicko_from_scratch
+# glicko_as_ml
-implements the glicko rating system from scratch and runs a fun experiment
+Implements the glicko rating system from scratch and shows how it can be used for modeling.

 # glicko implementation
 See glicko.py for details.

 # Experiment
-I wanted to see if we could use the glicko rating system to learn a relatively sophisticated real world relationship.
+I wanted to see if we could use the glicko rating system to learn/model a relatively sophisticated real world relationship.

 ## Problem formulation:
 Suppose we had `n` players and `m` solataire style games.
 Each player's skill and each game's difficulty is represented by a value between 0 and 1.
 There exists some model `p_win(player_skill, game_difficulty)` which returns the probability that the player will win the game.
-We'd like learn this model by observing the outcomes of player-game interactions.
+We'd like learn this model purely by observing the outcomes of player-game interactions.

 ## My solution
 If we initialize each player and game with a glicko rating and then update these ratings based on our observations, we should be able to recover a mapping from rating to underlying skill/difficulty.